How this Trader Became a $400k Funded Trader!

 How this Trader Became a 400k Funded Trader!

 How this trader became a 400k funded trader: “The first thing I would say is don’t rush it.
 If you rush, you’re going to end up taking 50 challenges before anything happens.
 Creating a plan and writing things down is also very crucial.
 If you stay objective with your trading, it gives you mental clarity.
-You need to treat trading with respect as trading is such a blessing.” – Tommy
+You need to treat simulated trading with respect as simulated trading is such a blessing.” – Tommy

 This week we take a look at Tommy, one of our newest funded traders who just earned a whopping $400k funded account.
-We will go through his journey, psychology, and trading habits in this week’s blogpost!
+We will go through his journey, psychology, and simulated trading habits in this week’s blogpost!

 “It helped me when I realized that there are 4 types of trades.
 There are good wins, good losses, bad wins, and bad losses.
-If you can shift your thinking to not every win is good and not every loss is bad you will change your trading completely.” – Tommy
+If you can shift your thinking to not every win is good and not every loss is bad you will change your simulated trading completely.” – Tommy

 What’s your educational background?